 If things are going well after a few days, you can start stretching out the time between each break to up to one hour.
 And after that schedule starts working, try stretching the time between breaks to two hours.

-Eventually, you won’t even need to use a timer at all.
+Eventually, they won’t even need to use a potty watch or timer at all.

 When you reach the point of not needing a timer, it’s time to start incorporating regular potty breaks into your child’s daily routine.